pgunsolley/json-editor/README.md

         return jsonObj;
       });

-      // If you do not need to write to the file, use .readyonly instead. await je.readonly(jsonObj => console.log(jsonObj));
+      // If you do not need to write to the file, use .readonly instead. await je.readonly(jsonObj => console.log(jsonObj));
     })();